project-meucci/thimm.github.io/docs/Farmerama/06-oxford-real-farming-conference-health-csa-field-of-wheat-cover-crops-no-till-land-songs.md

 ---
-title: 06: Oxford Real Farming Conference, health CSA, Field of Wheat, cover crops + no-till, & land songs
+title: 06 Oxford Real Farming Conference Health Csa Field Of Wheat Cover Crops No Till Land Songs
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-03-10)